about

 personal story

-Since age 20, I have been working on personal issues.
-My life has taken a long and winding road towards personal growth and healing.
+Since age 20, I have worked on personal issues, and traveled a long and winding road towards growth and healing.

-Over the years, I have worked individually, in groups, workshops and seminars with different therapists, which exposed me to a range of modalities.
+One-on-one therapy, group therapy, workshops and seminars with different therapists have exposed me to a range of modalities.
 So I have been there, groped in the dark, grasped at straws, tried, fallen down, and picked myself up again.
 And again.

-As the book states, Gestalt and a 12-step program have been the two major influences of my recovery.
-Both take a holistic approach to change where what you think, how you feel, what you do and what you believe are all important, as is the society we live in and the pressures we all face in this changing world.
+The two major influences of my recovery: Gestalt and a 12-step program.
+Both take a holistic approach to change where what you think, how you feel, what you do and what you believe are all relevant, as are the many pressures we all face in this changing world.

-The 12-step program has influenced my understanding of addiction, mental and emotional health, and the personal importance of developing a spiritual outlook on life.
+The 12-steps have influenced my understanding of addiction, mental and emotional health, and the personal importance of developing a spiritual outlook.

-Gestalt has brought me awareness and acceptance of who and what I am, what I want and need, how to recognize and feel my emotions, understand their impact on my body and in my life, and use them in a constructive way.
+Gestalt has prompted awareness and acceptance of who and what I am, what I want and need, how to recognize and feel my emotions, understand their impact on my body and in my life, and use them constructively.

-Both have helped me see that we each must find our own path.
+Both have shown me that we each must find our own path.

 change isn’t easy